ryan-mcclue/musings/notes.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+creative commons is a set of licenses that make explicit requirements for users, e.g. CC BY-NC, CC BY-SA, etc. unlike MIT, Apache includes a user non-litigation, so users can't initiate litigation if the creators decide to patent something

 240V/50Hz mains.
 oscilloscope default noise is mains (200MHz, 1Gsamples/sec as oppose to multimeter which is maybe 10samples/sec so really only applicable for perhaps a logic gate or 0.1hz square wave) can debug PWM, I2C